-RAs are student staff members from the Office of Housing and Residential Life, and members of Berklee's Office of Campus Life.
+RAs are student staff members in the Office of Housing and Residential Life and members of Berklee's Office of Campus Life.
 RAs fulfill a vital role in the residence hall system by helping students integrate learning experiences gained from both inside and outside the classroom.
 The primary function of the RA is to facilitate interpersonal relationships and to create living situations that maximize the opportunities for students to learn and grow.

 RAs are full-time undergraduate students and must be enrolled in a degree-granting program each semester, taking no less than 12 credits.
 They report directly to a full-time professional staff member and are expected to work closely with other staff members within the building as well as across campus.
-Emphasis is placed on the concept that the RA is an active and integral staff member within the total campus community.
+Emphasis is placed on the concept that the RA is an active and integral staff member of the campus community.
 An RA has a position of responsibility and leadership that extends beyond the immediate scope of their own floor.

-Hall council aims to provide Berklee students with a volunteer leadership opportunity that will complement and enhance their experience as artists and musicians during their time in the residence halls.
-Each area has its own hall council executive board comprising a president, vice president, secretary, and treasurer, who are elected to their positions at the start of the fall semester.
+Hall council provides Berklee students with a volunteer leadership opportunity that will complement and enhance their experience as artists and musicians during their time in the residence halls.
+Each area has its own hall council executive board, comprising a president, vice president, secretary, and treasurer, who are elected to their positions at the start of the fall semester.
 The students on this board manage a budget, put on events for their communities, and serve as a liaison between the residents and the staff.
 Students holding hall council leadership positions will learn skills and be exposed to topics such as budget management, collaboration, project management, data collection, global citizenship, and event facilitation.
 This is the perfect opportunity for students who are looking to become more involved in their residence hall and want to occupy a student leadership role.

-Summer RAs are chosen during the process for selecting academic year RAs.
-You can apply for both positions or only one.
+Summer RAs are chosen during the process for selecting academic year RAs; you can apply for both positions or only one.
 Summer RA applications open late in the fall semester and are due early in the spring semester.
-Check out our Announcements and Events page (login required) for information on applications, or reach out to a staff member for more information.
+Visit the Student Leadership Programs page (login required) for information on upcoming student leader information sessions, or reach out to your RA for more information.

 For more information on the SAM role, reach out to Academic Advising.